 Steve Crye soaring the ridge in front of launch.
 Photo by Steve

-32.928334° -105.945127° All are welcome to visit our landing area in the City of Alamogordo at any time.
-To get to the LZ: Turn east off of HWY 70 (also HWY 54 and White Sands Blvd.) on Fairgrounds road, go straight past the Griggs Field ball park to the landing zone on the left.
+Turn east off of HWY 70 (also HWY 54 and White Sands Blvd.) on Fairgrounds road, go straight past the Griggs Field ball park to the landing zone on the left.

-DC has strong thermals that drift through the canyon and often merge near the launch area – making them more powerful.
+Dry Canyon has strong thermals that drift through the canyon and often merge near the launch area – making them more powerful.
 Pilots should be alert to turbulence when thermalling in this area, especially during the summer, and be careful to launch in conditions appropriate to their glider type and skill level.
 The house thermals are shown in the photo below.
 Pilots can expect 5m/s+ air in the middle of the day during the late spring, summer, and early fall seasons and even stronger rates near launch.
 The high pressure conditions that are common in the region often make the thermals sharp edged (punchy) with potentially dangerous lee side (downwind) turbulence.
 Unless you are comfortable and capable of handling glider deflations, we generally recommend that PG pilots stay out of the air from 10:30AM-4:30PM from April until October.

 There are separate launch areas for PG and HG.

-PG pilots should use the safer
+We strongly recommend that PG pilots use the safer

 is hazardous for PG for two reasons:

 1.)
-Rotor and turbulence are high because of the nearly shear cliff in front of the HG launch.
+Rotor and turbulence are high because of the nearly shear cliff in front of the launch.

 2.)
-There are many sharp rocks in the HG launch area which tend to snag the lines, even cutting them on occasion.
+There are many sharp rocks in the launch area which tend to snag the lines, even cutting them on occasion.

-HG Conditions will determine which direction HG pilots will turn when launching.
+HG: Conditions will determine which direction HG pilots will turn when launching.
 Here is a good launch strategy (courtesy of Robin Hastings): If you go UP off the concrete ramp, turn left.
 If you go down, or straight out – turn right, and head for the LZ.

-HG launch area on January 27, 2010.
+Hastings launch area on January 27, 2010.
 Lee Boone is getting ready to launch.
 The LZ in Alamogordo was warm.

 Top landing (PG only) has now been done a number of times but it is only for experienced pilots.
 Rotor can be present!
 Again, TL is for experiences pilots only who can judge the hazards

-Robin Hastings (HG) is an expert on the site and can be contacted by email here if you have questions.
 Do not fly this site unless you have checked winds aloft as an occasional northwest breeze can swirl around and come straight in at launch but there will be rotor out in front, especially if you get lower than the ridge.
 Conditions in the Tularosa Basin can be checked by calling the automated weather service at the airport: 575-439-4112.